 - 15 development management policies to ensure no unacceptable harm to the environment, economy or communities of West Sussex (policies 12-26).

-- One site allocation to help meet the need for brick making clay (policy M11).
+- Four site allocations to help meet the need for soft sand and brick making clay (policy M11).

 - Joint Minerals Local Plan Adoption Statement (PDF, 77KB)

 - Sustainability Appraisal and Strategic Environmental Assessment Adoption Statement (PDF, 62KB)

 - Sustainability Appraisal - non technical summary (PDF, 522KB)

 - Sustainability Appraisal of Main Modifications (including non-technical summary) (PDF, 492KB)